orel-adivi/CorSys/docs/index.md

 For help with the synthesizer please read SUPPORT.md .
 ```

-The `--help` flag shows this message with the list of the parameters, the `--max-height` sets the maximal syntax-tree
+The `--help` flag (or `-h`) shows this message with the list of the parameters, the `--max-height` parameter (or `-mh`)
-height to generate expressions, and `--statistics` shows statistics about the synthesizer.
-The other flags are covered
+sets the maximal syntax-tree height to generate expressions, and `--statistics` flag shows statistics about the
-in the following sections.
+synthesizer.
+The other flags are covered in the following sections.

 ### Inputs and Outputs

 mention utils
 todo

+-io INPUT_OUTPUT_FILE, --input-output INPUT_OUTPUT_FILE
+                        the root for the input-output file

 ### Search Space

 mention utils
 todo

+-s SEARCH_SPACE_FILE, --search-space SEARCH_SPACE_FILE
+                        the root for the search space file

 ### Metrics

 todo

+-m {DefaultMetric,NormalMetric,CalculationMetric,VectorMetric,HammingMetric,LevenshteinMetric,PermutationMetric,KeyboardMetric,HomophoneMetric}, --metric {DefaultMetric,NormalMetric,CalculationMetric,VectorMetric,HammingMetric,LevenshteinMetric,PermutationMetric,KeyboardMetric,HomophoneMetric}
+                        the metric for the synthesizer (default =
+                        'DefaultMetric')
+  -mp METRIC_PARAMETER, --metric-parameter METRIC_PARAMETER
+                        the parameter for the metric

 ### Tactics

-todo
+The criterion of which expression to return is defined by the `--tactic` parameter (or `-t`).
+For several tactics,
+an additional parameter, `--tactic-parameter` (or `-tp`), is also required.
+The following values are available for
+the `--tactic` parameter:

+- `match` - the first expression whose distance value is equal or less than the defined value is returned.
+The `--tactic-parameter` defines the threshold distance for returning an expression, and should be between 0.0 to
+the number of examples.
+- `accuracy` - the first expression whose distance value, divided by the number of examples, is equal or less than the
+defined value is returned.
+The `--tactic-parameter` defines the threshold distance, after normalization, for returning
+an expression, and should be between 0.0 to 1.0.
+- `height` - the best expression, among all possible expressions whose syntax-tree height is up the the defined, is
+returned.
+Please note that the height threshold is defined by `--max-height` parameter, and  `--tactic-parameter` is
+ignored.
+- `top` - the best expressions, among all possible expressions whose syntax-tree height is up the the defined, are
+returned, one in each line (in descending accuracy).
+The `--tactic-parameter` defines the number of expressions to
+return.
+- `best_by_height` - the best expressions, among all possible expressions whose syntax-tree height is up the the
+defined, are returned, one in each line, so each line represent a different syntax-tree height limit.
+Please note
+that the maximal syntax-tree height is defined by `--max-height` parameter, and  `--tactic-parameter` is ignored.
+- `penalized_height` - the best expression, among all possible expressions whose syntax-tree height is up the the
+defined, is returned.
+Each expression is penalized according to its syntax-tree height, so smaller expressions are
+preferred.
+The `--tactic-parameter` defines the penalty for each addition of one for the syntax-tree height, and
+should be between 0.0 to 1.0.
+- `interrupt` - the best expression, till finishing searching all possible expressions whose syntax-tree height is
+up the the defined or till keyboard interrupt `(ctrl + c)`, is returned.
+The `--tactic-parameter` is ignored.

 ## Benchmarks